COVID-19 and Grief:

 Laughter is good medicine.
 Go ahead, laugh (or scream) at the absurdity.

 Care of Others:

 Volunteering is good, but please be careful.
-Exposure to the public puts you at greater risk for contracting the virus.
+Exposure to the public puts you at greater risk for contracting the virus in its latest mutation.
 Follow agency guidelines.

 I have read that there are many gates to the sacred and they are as wide as we need them to be.
 Express your spirituality in whatever form it takes.
 Whether it is spending time in nature, yoga, meditation, caring for animals, participation in traditional religious practices, finding reasons to be grateful or praying to the God of your understanding—nourish the pursuits that bring you peace and give you hope.

 COVID-19 is not “just the flu.”
 Besides being the deadliest disease in US history, it is more contagious than influenza and can have significant long-term effects.

 In addition to destroying the lungs, COVID-19 can attack the vascular system making us vulnerable to all sorts of heart problems, strokes, deadly pulmonary embolisms and kidney failure.
 It may lead to dementia or psychosis and increase the risk of developing mental health issues.

 There is good news in 2023.
 COVID-19 has evolved since 2020, and so have the symptoms.
 The majority of coronavirus cases are now mild and they do not require hospitalization.

 Go to COVID-19 Stats, Facts and More for current information on vaccines and treatments.
 Use your back arrow to return here.